aydinnemati/api_2/README.md

 # Contributing

-put,post and get requests are welcome.
+delete,put,post and get requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.